C/2023 A3 (Tsuchinshan-ATLAS): How to See the Comet of the Year Tonight?

 Here, you can get a month-by-month guide on the comet’s journey through the Solar System in 2024.
 We also made a video to visualize the comet's trajectory in space.
 Watch it to see how the comet's brightness and location will change over time.

-• October: if C/2023 A3 survives perihelion, then on October 12, it will come the closest to the Earth and will be at a distance of 0.48 AU from our planet.
+• October: on October 12, C/2023 A3 will come the closest to the Earth and will be at a distance of 0.47 AU from our planet.
 It will reach maximum brightness and be observable even with the naked eye.

 • November: C/2023 A3 will gradually lose its brightness as it will move away from the Earth.
 By the end of the month, the distance between the comet and our planet will increase to 1.94 AU.
 For the next 20 years the comet will be moving toward the edge of the Solar System and will not return for another 26,000 years.